AlxndrHQ/CSC151Labs/README.md

 - [Completed]: Print class average score (all students average)
 - [Completed]: Print total number of students in class

-- (4) You will also write the exact same output you print on the screen to a file call, LastnameFirstInit_P5Output.txt -[Completed]: write stats to file: "WilliamsJrS_P5Output.txt"
+- (4) You will also write the exact same output you print on the screen to a file call, LastnameFirstInit_P5Output.txt
+- [Completed]: write stats to file: "WilliamsJrS_P5Output.txt"

 [Future]: